 How to Sit Quietly

 There are many ways – and reasons – to “sit quietly.”
 One way, presented here, is to give you the experience of “being in your head” with “an intention” for being there.
-In this first exercise, the “intention” is to learn; others could be to relax, to process, to check-in, to awaken…or some combination of these.
+In this first exercise the “intention” is to learn something (and here the “something” is to how to sit quietly) – others could be to relax, to process, to check-in, to awaken…or some combination of these.

 Like most things, learning how to sit quietly is done “in the doing” (as you are about to).
 So, after the first exercise, plan to do the second one sometime later; say, tomorrow.
 It is found below as Another Way to SQ.